Strength verification of machine components according to FKM guideline

 • Introduction to the topic of strength verification (concepts)

-• Stress concept in the FKM guideline
+• Voltage concept in the FKM guideline

 • Areas of application and scope

-Stress concepts and strength verification
+Stress concepts and strength verifications

 • Static strength verification